MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-Authentication.md

 ---
-title: FHIR Power Query Authentication
+title: FHIR Power Query authentication
-description: FHIR Power Query Authentication
+description: FHIR Power Query authentication
 author: hansenms
 ms.service: powerquery
 ms.topic: conceptual
-ms.date: 01/08/2020
+ms.date: 8/9/2021
 ms.author: mihansen
 LocalizationGroup: reference
 ---

-# FHIR Connector Authentication
+# FHIR connector authentication

 This article explains authenticated access to FHIR servers using the Power Query connector for FHIR.
 The connector supports anonymous access to publicly accessible FHIR servers and authenticated access to FHIR servers using Azure Active Directory authentication.
 The [Azure API for FHIR](/azure/healthcare-apis) is secured with Azure Active Directory.

+>[!Note]
+>If you are connecting to a FHIR server from an online service, such as Power BI service, you can only use an organizational account.

-## Anonymous Access
+## Anonymous access

 There are a number of [publicly accessible FHIR servers](https://wiki.hl7.org/index.php?title=Publicly_Available_FHIR_Servers_for_testing).
 To enable testing with these public servers, the Power Query connector for FHIR supports the "Anonymous" authentication scheme.
 For example to access the public https://vonk.fire.ly server: